|Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Russula sanguinea|

 "Russula sanguinea" in North America

 by Michael Kuo

 I am treating "Russula sanguinea" as a red-capped, red-stemmed, acrid russula with firm flesh, a tightly adnate cap skin, and a yellowish to yellow spore print.
 Under the microscope it features well defined pileocystidia, and spores with fairly isolated warts.
 It is associated with pines--especially with two-needled pines like Bishop pine and red pine.
-There may be more than one genetic species involved in this concept, and none is probably the same as the original European Russula sanguinea; see the comments below if you care.
+There may be more than one phylogenetic species involved in this concept, and none is probably the same as the original European Russula sanguinea.
 A very similar species, Russula tenuiceps, occurs under oaks and other hardwoods in eastern North America; it features extremely fragile flesh and a very weak stem.

 Ecology: Mycorrhizal with pines--especially 2-needled pines like Bishop pine and red pine--and perhaps with other conifers; growing alone, scattered, or gregariously; summer and fall, or over winter in warm climates; possibly widely distributed in North America.

 Cap: 2-10 cm; convex when young, becoming broadly convex to flat, sometimes with a shallow depression; sometimes sticky when fresh or wet; fairly smooth; dark to bright red but sometimes fading in age; the margin not lined or merely slightly lined at maturity; the skin fairly adnate, peeling only at the margin.